Yegor-men/tracetorch/README.md

 ## Documentation

-The online documentation can be found [here](https://yegor-men.github.io/tracetorch/).
-It is thoroughly recommended to at least read the introduction section before proceeding as it contains some theory behind SNNs, the traceTorch ethos and layers available as well as a brief explanation of what it is that each mechanic actually does.
+The online documentation can be found [here](https://yegor-men.github.io/tracetorch/), and it is nowhere close to being finished at the time of writing.
+However, once it will be, it is thoroughly recommended to at least read the introduction section before proceeding as it contains some theory behind SNNs, the traceTorch ethos and layers available as well as a brief explanation of what it is that each mechanic actually does.
 It also contains a couple tutorials to recreate the code found in `examples/`.

 ## Installation